-If the house needs some deep cleaning and knick-knack maintenance between tenants?
-That’s a day of hard work, when it happens.
-Typically I’ve had no problem turning over a house straight from one tenant to the next with a few handshakes and “good lucks”.
+If the house needs some deep cleaning and nick-knack maintenance between tenants?
+That’s a day of hard work when it happens.
+Typically I’ve had no problem turning over a house straight from one tenant to the next with a few handshakes and “good luck”.
 But let’s assume the prior tenants were total slobs and the turnover is an absolute pit: 12 more hours.

 How about that “day in the life” stuff we’ll get to next?
 Each house gets a fall and spring inspection.
 Those trips, which include light maintenance and gutter cleaning consume about 6 hours in total every six months.
 So, 12 more hours.

-The amount of time it takes to forward the utility bills to tenants, and transfer rent collections from Venmo to the business checking account each month?
+The amount of time does it takes to forward the utility bills to tenants and transfer rent collections from Venmo to the business checking account each month?
 About 10 minutes, or 2 hours per year.

 Adding it all up, the time invested in these four houses, year over year, is about 34 hours (assuming one bad turnover).
 If you’ve ever wanted to be a sole-proprietor property manager, you’d now have an idea of your hourly wage… 34 hours for $7,000 is what, $206 per hour?

 Not too shabby!
-This is why I DIY-landlord our four rentals.
-Not to mention, I enjoy getting my hands dirty from time to time.
+This is why I self-manage our four rentals and I don’t get hung up on the handful of necessary landlord responsibilities that come with the gig.
+I enjoy getting my hands dirty from time to time.

 Anyhow, I love this particular rental, affectionately called “Rental D”.
-It’s a one bedroom classic built in the late 20s.
-Stucco as strong as Captain America’s shield.
+It’s a one-bedroom classic built in the late 20s.
+Stucco is as strong as Captain America’s shield.
 New roof (loving THAT), unfinished but clean and painted basement, new mechanicals, and above all else?
 Awesome tenants.

 Next up?
-Good ol’ Rental C. This is the house we’ve put the most coin into over the past five years.
-Decent bones, but a bit neglected in a number of ways before we got a hold of it.
+Good old’ Rental C. This is the house we’ve put the most coin into over the past five years.
+Decent bones, but a bit neglected in several ways before we got a hold of it.
 The very first thing I tackled was the front screen door.
-Not on my list of things to do that day, but you gotta plan for the unexpected.
+Not on my list of things to do that day, but you must plan for the unexpected.

 The screen door simply wasn’t catching the latch to stay shut.
 So when the wind picked up, the thing would flap in the breeze and slam into the entry rail.
 Twenty minutes and a handy scrap piece of wood later, the door was latching securely once again.
 Here’s the star of the show — the tool that I’ve come to love more than any other in my arsenal:

-Next up, wrapping insulation around the central air coil.
+Next up, wrap insulation around the central air coil.
 Easy enough, but first I had to saw away an old tree stump that’d grown fused to the line.
-Now that’s a good workout, especially when you’re trying to avoid sawing through copper lines carrying freon.
+Now that’s a good workout, especially when you’re trying to avoid sawing through copper lines carrying Freon.
 The tubing was six bucks, and the job took another 20 minutes.
-NBD.
+No big deal…

-Finally I had to deal with wooden fencing from hell.
-I’m always sure to carry a s**tload of deck screws, because it’s inevitable a handful of nailed in planks have come loose since my last visit.
+Finally, I had to deal with wooden fencing from hell.
+I’m always sure to carry a sh*tload of deck screws because inevitably a handful of nailed-in planks have come loose since my last visit.
 I have a love-hate relationship with this fence.
 On the one hand, it allows me to rent out to dog owners.
 On the other, the fence is a pain to maintain.